Google Business Audit: How, What, and Why!

 What is Google Business?

 Google Business, formerly known as Google My Business (GMB), is a Google product that allows local businesses to create a profile that is displayed directly in Google Search and Google Maps.
-A Google Business listing allows businesses to easily display critical business information like their hours, website address, and more.
-It’s essentially digital storefront signage and has become a vital part of how consumers locate and learn about local businesses online today.
+A Google Business Profile (GBP) allows businesses to easily display critical business information like their hours, website address, and more.

-Just like a finance department may do an audit on an organization’s financials, you as a local marketer should do regular audits on your Google Business profiles.
+Just like a finance department may do an audit on an organization’s financials, you, as a local marketer, should do regular audits on your Google Business profiles.
 GB Audits (we know, it doesn’t sound nearly as good as GMB) allow you to take a stock check on each of the fields necessary to complete your listing.
 So, here are a few of the benefits of Google Business audits:

 Helps maintain up-to-date business information